n8willis/inklonvert/README.md

 Ellebruch's code is still available online at http://www.useful-tools.de/en_default.html ... unfortunately, although I have emailed him several times, I have not yet gotten a reply.
 If anyone knows a better way to get in touch with him, I would love to hear about it.

 Both of the projects were written for Windows, but I hope they will prove useful to Linux and perhaps Mac developers as well, in addition to preserving some documentation of the format itself.
-As you can see from Ellebruch's comments in the code, it is free software available under the GNU Lesser General Public License version 3, LGPLv3.
+As you can see from Ellebruch's comments in the code, both programs are free software; PaperInkConverter is available under the GNU Lesser General Public License version 3 (LGPLv3), and PaperInkRecognizer is available to you under the GNU General Public License version 3 (GPLv3).